From Part 1, we setup our flower shop with Elementor Pro and Starter templates plugins. Here is the final result from Part 1.

 For my site, I set the colors and fonts below.

-I set via Theme Style.
-Below is the screenshot after theme style is set.
+I set it via Theme Style.
+Below is the screenshot after the theme style is set.

 Summary

-At Part 2, we set the colors and fonts via Theme style at Site settings.
+In Part 2, we set the colors and fonts via Theme style in Site settings.
 Theme style is used across the site.
-Also, you can optionally set Global colors and Global fonts which set on top of theme style.
-Global colors and Global fonts apply to all content created by Elementor editor.
+Also, you can optionally set Global colors and Global fonts which are set on top of the theme style.
+Global colors and Global fonts apply to all content created by the Elementor editor.
 While Theme Style applies across the site including non-Elementor content and templates.

-Next, we will make the change for our shop page in Part 3.
+Next, we will make the change to our shop page in Part 3.